 Study Abroad Through Dragons-Naropa: Himalayas

-Good for: Students interested in studying issues about traditional art, traditional medicine, Buddhist and Hindu religions, Tibetan culture or global economic development.
+Good for: Students interested in studying issues about traditional art, traditional medicine, Buddhist and Hindu religions, Tibetan culture, or global economic development.

 The Dragons Himalaya semester abroad program will be largely based in the Kathmandu valley, an ancient crossroads and melting pot of Himalayan peoples, where students will encounter the convergence of deep traditions with modern life.
-While living with host families and studying Nepali language, students will have the opportunity to meet with local scholars and activists and learn about Nepal's history, politics and culture while pursuing a wide range of possible independent study and service-learning projects.
+While living with host families and studying the Nepali language, students will have the opportunity to meet with local scholars and activists and learn about Nepal's history, politics, and culture while pursuing a wide range of possible independent study and service-learning projects.

 For the Independent Study Project, students find areas of personal interest to explore in depth during our time in Kathmandu.
 Bronze casting, jewelry making, stone carving, thangka (Buddhist iconography) painting, and music are just a few of the apprenticeship opportunities available.
 Students interested in traditional medicine can work with a Tibetan doctor or with Ayurvedic practitioners.
 With a wide range of NGOs, Kathmandu also offers unparalleled opportunities to learn about the challenges and potential Nepal's traditional society faces with rapid modernization.